jarofghosts/ziggy/README.md

 when an action is sent in a channel

 ### `server (text)`
-when a notice is recieved from server
+when a notice is received from server

 ### `notice (user, to, text)`
-when a notice is recieved. note: 'to' can be a nickname or a channel
+when a notice is received. note: 'to' can be a nickname or a channel

 ### `mode (channel, setBy, mode, argument)`
 when a mode is set